alesssia/YAMP/README.md

 1. Modify the `nextflow.config` file, specifying the necessary parameters, such as the path to the aforementioned databases.
 2. From a terminal window run the `YAMP.nf` script using the following command:
 	```
-	nextflow run YAMP.nf --reads1 R1 --reads2 R2 --prefix mysample --outdir outputdir
+	nextflow run YAMP.nf --reads1 R1 --reads2 R2 --prefix mysample --outdir outputdir --mode MODE
 	```
-	where `R1` and `R2` represent the path to the raw data (two compressed FASTQ file), `mysample` is a prefix that will be used to label all the resulting files, and `outputdir` is the directory where the results will be stored.
+	where `R1` and `R2` represent the path to the raw data (two compressed FASTQ file), `mysample` is a prefix that will be used to label all the resulting files, `outputdir` is the directory where the results will be stored, and `MODE` is any of the following: < QC, characterisation, complete >.

 Does it seem complicate?
 In the YAMP [wiki](https://github.com/alesssia/YAMP/wiki) there are some tutorials!